 We start by defining the selector of product-row.
 We've seen this several times now - this defines that this component will match the tag product-row.

-Next we define that this row takes an input of product.
-This will be the Product that was passed in from our parent Component.
+Next we define that this row takes an @Input of product.
+This instance variable will be set to the Product that was passed in from our parent Component.